ikt32/GTAVManualTransmission/doc/README.md

   * Workaround: Re-toggle the script, prevent alt-tabbing while not paused.
 * Wheel not detected at all when using Steam.
   * Fix: Uncheck `Generic Gamepad Configuration Support` in Steam Big Picture settings, Controller settings.
 (Found by Kaerali)
+* Menu doesn't open.
+  * Check if the script really is active: Is a Gears.log generated?
+Are you sure you used the correct menu key or cheat?

 ### Steering wheel issues

 #### Strange values reported

-Check if your wheel is recognized correctly, a recent Windows 10 update forces new Logitech software which will mess up older Logitech steering wheels.
+Check if your wheel is recognized correctly, an issue with the steering wheel drivers can cause issues with reading the correct values.

 #### Steering wheel not detected

 * Try toggling the mod (|\ key)
 * Ensure you have removed xinput dlls from the GTA V directory
-* [Tag me on this page](https://www.gta5-mods.com/scripts/manual-transmission-ikt) or any of the linked forum threads with a copy of `ManualTransmission\Gears.log`.

 ## Credits